 Polio is a highly contagious disease caused by a virus that causes paralysis and even death.
 Children under five are most susceptible to the disease.
 Polio is incurable, but it is easily preventable with a simple vaccine.

 UNICEF and Rotary, a global network of volunteers dedicated to tackling the world’s most pressing humanitarian challenges, are working together in the fight to end polio forever.
 Since UNICEF and Rotary began their partnership in 1988, both organizations, as members of the Global Polio Eradication Initiative have played a fundamental role in dramatically decreasing the number of polio endemic countries.
 In 1988, an estimated 350,000 cases of paralytic polio occurred; at that time, polio was endemic in 125 countries.
-Today, polio remains endemic in just two countries: Afghanistan and Pakistan.
+Today, polio remains endemic in just three countries: Afghanistan, Nigeria and Pakistan.
+In 2016, there were just 37 cases worldwide.

 Rotary funds critical elements of UNICEF’s polio eradication programs, such as national immunization days, polio vaccine delivery, and training of health workers.
 Rotary’s network of volunteers in more than 200 countries and regions has also worked with UNICEF in the field to ensure that the poorest, most isolated children are immunized against polio.

-The fight to end polio continues to be marked by great progress.
-Among the most significant advances: the World Health Organization's March 2014 declaration that India is polio free and the September 2015 announcement that Nigeria had been removed from the list of polio-endemic countries.
-These achievements are possible through the efforts of UNICEF, Rotary and partners to eradicate the disease worldwide by 2018.
+The fight to end polio continues to be marked by great progress such as the World Health Organization's March 2014 declaration that India is polio free.
+These achievements are possible through the efforts of UNICEF, Rotary and partners to eradicate the disease worldwide by 2020.

 Rotary is a worldwide organization of more than 1.2 million business, professional, and community leaders.
 Members of Rotary clubs, known as Rotarians, provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.